 Though most of us have heard of the Bermuda Triangle, where planes and ships have mysteriously gone missing in the Atlantic Ocean for decades, not all are aware that there is a similar place in Nevada.
 Lying in a region of the Sierra Nevada Mountains in Nevada and California, some 2,000 planes have been lost in the last 60 years.
-In this remotely populated area of more than 25,000 miles of mountain desert, many of the crash sites are never found.
+In this remotely populated area of more than 25,000 miles of mountain desert, many crash sites are never found.

 One such plane to go missing with that of a record-setting aviator, sailor, and adventurer named Steve Fossett on September 3, 2007.
 Fossett, flying a single-engine Bellanca Super Decathlon over Nevada’s Great Basin Desert, took off and never returned.
-After hunting for a month for the plane, the search was called off and on February 15, 2008, Fossett was declared dead.
-Later that year on September 29th, Fossett’s identification cards were discovered in the Sierra Nevada Mountains in California by a hiker.
+After hunting for a month for the plane, the search was called off, and on February 15, 2008, Fossett was declared dead.
+Later that year, on September 29th, Fossett’s identification cards were discovered in the Sierra Nevada Mountains in California by a hiker.
 A few days later, the crash site was discovered—approximately 65 miles from where the aviator initially took off.
-Two bones were later recovered a half mile from the crash site which was found to have belonged to Steve Fossett.
+Two bones were later recovered a half-mile from the crash site, which was found to have belonged to Steve Fossett.

 One of the earliest planes lost in the “Triangle” includes a story dating back 70 years when a B-24 bomber crashed in the Sierra Nevada mountains in 1943.
-The bomber, taking flight on December 5th was piloted by 2nd Lieutenant Willis Turvey and co-piloted by 2nd Lieutenant Robert M. Hester, carried four other crew members including 2nd Lieutenant William Thomas Cronin, serving as navigator; 2nd Lieutenant Ellis H. Fish, bombardier; Sergeant Robert Bursey, engineer; and Sergeant Howard A. Wandtke, radio operator.
-The flight was a routine night training mission taking off from Fresno, California’s Hammer Field destined to Bakersfield, California to Tucson, and return.
+The bomber, taking flight on December 5th, was piloted by 2nd Lieutenant Willis Turvey and co-piloted by 2nd Lieutenant Robert M. Hester, carried four other crew members including 2nd Lieutenant William Thomas Cronin, serving as navigator; 2nd Lieutenant Ellis H. Fish, bombardier; Sergeant Robert Bursey, engineer; and Sergeant Howard A. Wandtke, radio operator.
+The flight was a routine night training mission taking off from Fresno, California’s Hammer Field destined to Bakersfield, California, to Tucson, and return.

 In 1941 Lieutenant Leonard C. Lydon parachuted to safety after his Army fighter squadron got lost over the mountains.
 His P-40 fell within a mile of where he landed in the remote Sequoia and Kings Canyon National Parks.
-To this day the wreckage has never been found.
+To this day, the wreckage has never been found.

 Another famous case was of missing aviator Charles Ogle, a wealthy real estate developer who lifted off from Oakland, California in August 1964 but vanished en route to Las Vegas, Nevada.
-The Marine Corps trained pilot was never seen or heard from again and his plane has never been found.
+The Marine Corps trained pilot was never seen or heard from again, and his plane has never been found.

 On July 11, 1986, Major Ross Mulhare flew an F-117 into a mountain near Bakersfield, California.
 The cause of the crash has never been officially revealed.

 So, what is it exactly that’s causing aircraft to go missing within the Nevada Triangle?
-Conspiracy theorists have long claimed the reason so many flights have disappeared is connected to the presence Area 51, where the US Air Force is known to test secret prototype aircraft.
-But, many experts believe the disappearances can be attributed to the areas geography and atmospheric conditions.
+Conspiracy theorists have long claimed the reason so many flights have disappeared is connected to the presence of Area 51, where the US Air Force is known to test secret prototype aircraft.
+But, many experts believe the disappearances can be attributed to the area’s geography and atmospheric conditions.
 The Sierra Nevada mountains run perpendicular to the Jet Stream, or high Pacific winds, which conspire with the sheer, high altitude peaks and wedge-shaped range to create volatile, unpredictable winds and downdrafts.
-This weather phenomenon is sometimes called the “Mountain Wave” where planes are seemingly ripped from the air and crashed to the ground.
+This weather phenomenon is sometimes called the “Mountain Wave,” where planes are seemingly ripped from the air and crashed.

 Other theories include pilot error, inexperienced pilots getting caught in turbulence, and the disorienting mountain terrain.